jarviscanada/jarvis_profile_builder/README.md

 ### PDF
 `pandoc/latex:2.9.2.1` is used to render a given markdown file into PDF

-# Build your profile
+# Build your profile Steps

-- [ ] Setup the profile tool from your Github repo by following the [Quick Start](#quick-start) Section above
+- [ ] Setup the profile tool in your Github repo by following the [Quick Start](#quick-start)
-- [ ] Edit the profile.yaml file from your favorite IDE.
+- [ ] Edit the `profile.yaml` file from your favorite IDE.
   - [ ] Check your spelling and grammar through https://www.grammarly.com/
-  - [ ] Execute `bash profile_app.sh`
+  - [ ] Execute `bash profile_app.sh` (please make sure you execute this bash script before each commit)
 - [ ] Open a pull request that merges the feature branch into the master branch (yes, you can skip `develop` and `release` branches)
 - [ ] Senior developer and CSA will comment and review your PR.
-- [ ] You will need to update your `profile.yaml` file for each project as part of the project closing the ticket.
+- [ ] You will need to update your `profile.yaml` file for each project as part of the project closing the ticket. (please make sure you execute this bash script before each commit)

 # Appendix: Project/Job Description
 A project/job description allows hiring managers to understand the followings: